mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2014-10-24-remi-l-portrait.md

 ---
 title: "A Beard That Hides"
-excerpt: "PaperFaces portrait of the Remi L. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of the Remi L. drawn with Paper for iOS on an iPad."
 image:
   path: &image /assets/images/paperfaces-remi-l.jpg
   feature: *image
   teaser: /assets/images/paperfaces-remi-l-teaser.jpg
   thumbnail: /assets/images/paperfaces-remi-l-150.jpg
 categories: [paperfaces]
-tags: [portrait, illustration, Paper by 53, Sktchy, beard, Mix]
+tags: [portrait, illustration, Paper for iOS, Sktchy, beard, Mix]
 ---

 PaperFaces portrait of Remi L. inspired by a [photograph on Sktchy](http://sktchy.com/wIZBLC ).